wisam-alhennawi/lara-forms-builder/README.md

 * `inputType` (optional): Specifies the specific type of input, e.g. email, number, url.
 Default if not provided is text.
 * `secretValueToggle` (optional): Flag relevant for input type password, if set to true, an icon is displayed at the right end of the input field that allows to toggle the visilibity of the masked value on click.
-* `typingAttributes` (optional): An array that allows customization of Livewire's input handling behavior.
+* `fieldModifier` (optional): This parameter allows customization of Livewire's input handling behavior with Livewire's native modifiers.
-  It supports:
-    - `type`: Specifies the type of typing attribute.
-For example, 'debounce' to debounce the input events or 'throttle' to throttle the input events.
-    - `value`: Specifies the value associated with the type, such as the debounce duration in milliseconds.
-Here is an example configuration for the input field in the form:
+  Simply pass a Livewire modifier string.
+For example:
+    - `live.debounce.400ms` - Debounces input with 400ms delay
+    - `live.throttle.750ms` - Throttles input to maximum 1 event per 750ms

+If no modifier is specified, Livewire's default `live` modifier will be applied.

+Example:

 ```php